 The limit of indemnity is the amount of cover or protection provided under a professional indemnity policy.
 But how much is needed for your business?

-Calculating the right amount isn’t an exact science but getting it right is very important to avoid under-insuring, which can have disastrous consequences for a firm, its directors and staff.
+Calculating the right amount of cover for your business isn’t an exact science.
+Getting the level right is important to avoid under-insurance, which can have disastrous consequences for the firm, its directors and staff.

 Key Points To Consider

 If it’s your decision how much cover you purchase for your business, it’s important to be aware of the main factors which should influence your decision.